mlfm-knu/AirwayMeshSmoothing/README.md

 - "train_optuna.py": This code trains two graph neural networks on the input mesh to filter vertex positions and facet normals.
 The hyper-parameters (iterations, optimizer, learning rate, type of loss functions,...) are optimized using the Optuna library.
 - "trainAirway.py": This code is trained for airway meshes without ground truth.
 It loads a random model (unsmoothed and ground truth mesh - .obj file).
 The outputs are quantitatively evaluated by the average angular error (AAE) of face normals against the ground truth shapes.
  - The "codes" folder contains files related to data generator, losses and networks.
+ + "compute_mesh.py": constructing and manipulating meshes, computing geometric properties (edges, vertex-to-edge associations, and edge-to-face associations) and building various matrices for mesh (computes the vertex normals, calculates the normal vector for each face, calculates the center point of each face; constructs the vertex-to-face sparse matrix and the face-to-face (1-ring) matrix and computes the vertex-to-vertex adjacency matrix,...)
+ + "dataset_gen.py": generates a dataset for mesh-related information
+ + "losses.py": loss functions
+ + "networks.py": GCN models

 ## Usage
 * **Training:** To train GNN model, run the following command: